kukymbr/filecache/README.md

 func main()  {

-    // Set defaults for all instances:
+    // Set defaults for all instances (optional of course):
     // items namespace
     filecache.NamespaceDefault = "dft"